Kirklees Stadium: Ownership

 Initially, the stadium was owned by a consortium made up of Kirklees Metropolitan Council, Huddersfield Town A.F.C. and Huddersfield Giants in a 40:40:20 proportion.
 Following the purchase of Huddersfield Town A.F.C. from the administrators in 2003, Ken Davy became chairman of both sports clubs, which were owned by companies he controls, Sporting Pride.
 The present ownership of the stadium is Kirklees Metropolitan Council 40%, Huddersfield Town FC 40%, and Huddersfield Giants 20%.
-The current Managing director of the stadium company is Gareth Davis who succeeded Ralph Rimmer in 2010.
+The current managing director of the stadium company is Gareth Davis who succeeded Ralph Rimmer in 2010.
 On 24 December 2009, Huddersfield Town announced that 40% of the shares owned by Huddersfield Sporting Pride would be transferred to the football club, owned by current chairman Dean Hoyle, but the deal was delayed due to a rent dispute between Davy and Hoyle.
 The deal was finally completed on 3 September 2013.

 On 25 September 2025, the football club agreed a deal with Kirklees Council and the rugby-league club to secure full ownership of the stadium and the surrounding 53-acre site with immediate effect, signing a 300-year leasehold.
+Huddersfield Giants plan to depart the stadium after 32 years for Crown Flatt in Dewsbury after the conclusion of the 2026 Super League season due to the stadium's 'lack of atmosphere'.

 Sponsorship

 From 1994 until 2004 the stadium was known as the Alfred McAlpine Stadium.
 Alfred McAlpine had been the main construction contractor and its name was part of the payment contract for ten years.
 The company elected not to renew its sponsorship which was taken up by Galpharm Healthcare, leading to the new name.
 Individual stands are sponsored by local businesses.
 On 19 July 2012, it was announced that the brewery firm, Heineken had bought the sponsorship rights for the stadium using their domestic John Smith's Brewery as the beneficiary, and as such the stadium was renamed as The John Smith's Stadium on 1 August as part of a five-year deal.
 In December 2016, this was extended for a further five years.
-In 2025, ecommerce engineering component platform Accu bought the naming rights.
+In 2025, e-commerce engineering component platform Accu bought the naming rights.